Medicare Part B covers your medical insurance when you have Medicare

 No, there are certain circumstances when you may be able to delay your Medicare Part B enrollment.
-This can include employment.
-If you’re still receiving health insurance from your employer when you turn 65, You can often put off your enrollment until you no longer have group coverage.
+If you’re still receiving health insurance from your employer when you turn 65, you can often put off your enrollment until you no longer have group coverage.
 When that happens, an eight-month Special Enrollment Period will open, and you can sign up for Part B without penalty.

 Your decision on whether or not to enroll in Medicare when you have employer coverage will need to come down to the size of your employer, as smaller companies may receive help from Medicare to cover your health insurance benefits.

 - If your company has 20 or more employees: Larger companies are typically the “primary payer” on coverage for workers who are 65 or older.
 This leaves Medicare Part B as the “secondary payer.”
 In this case, you may be able to delay your Part B enrollment.

 - If your company has fewer than 20 employees: Medicare will typically be the primary payer for your health care.
 This helps relieve some of the cost burdens for smaller companies.
 In this case, enrolling in Medicare Part B on top of your group coverage may make sense.

 As we’ve pointed out, there are circumstances in which you may need to add Part B coverage separately.
 For example, if you’re working for a company with more than 20 employees, you may want to enroll in Medicare Part A when you turn 65, but not Part B.